ermismd/MGG/anotherpage4.md

+1. CreateNetworkTaskTask
+2. CreateNetworkTaskTaskFactory

-#### Created 2 classes CreateNetworkTaskTask/CreateNetworkTaskTaskFactory that  is responsible for parsing the table and constructing a network model based on it.
+ They are responsible for parsing the table and constructing a network model based on it.
-#### Additionally, the class generates a visual style for the nodes and edges of the network
+ Additionally, the class generates a visual style for the nodes and edges of the network

  * * *

 <html>
 <head>
   <style>
+	  h1 {
+      font-size: 18px;  /* Adjust the font size for h1 as needed */
+    }
+    h2 {
+      font-size: 18px;  /* Adjust the font size for h2 as needed */
+    }
    .panel {
       display: none;
       background-color: #f1f1f1;